ibm-cloud-docs/monitoring/captures.md

 Complete the following steps to delete a capture file:

 1. Navigate to the *CAPTURES* section in the web UI.
-For more information on how to launch the Web UI, see[Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
 2. Identify and select the capture file that you want to delete.
 3. Click **Delete**.